GFA-spec/GFA-spec/GFA2-spec.md

 *unpadded* SAM convention.

-**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the orientation of the fragment to the segment, (c) an external ID that references a sequence in an external collection (e.g. a database of reads or segments in another GFA2 or SAM file), (d) the interval of the vertex segment that the external string contributes to, and (e) the interval of the fragment that contributes to to segment.
+**Fragments**, if present, are encoded in F-lines that give (a) the segment they belong to, (b) the (b) an oriented external ID that references a sequence in an external collection (e.g. a database of reads or segments in another GFA2 or SAM file), (c) the interval of the vertex segment that the external string contributes to, and (d) the interval of the fragment that contributes to to segment.
 One concludes with either a trace or CIGAR string detailing the alignment, or a \* if absent.

 **Edges** are encoded in E-lines that in general represent a local alignment between arbitrary intervals of the sequences of the two vertices in question.
-One gives first an edge ID or * and then the segment ID’s of the two vertices and a + or – sign between them to indicate whether the second segment should be complemented or not.
+One gives first an edge ID or * and then the *oriented* segment ID’s of the two vertices involved.

 One then gives the intervals of each segment that align, each as a pair of *positions*.
 A position is an integer optional followed by a $-sign.
 Positions are conceptually tick-marks *between*